top of page

 Cats are highly adaptable and have coexisted with humans for thousands of years, avoiding people but living in close proximity to them.
 And while you might not mind the cats roaming the neighborhood, you might not like some of the things they do in your yard.
 Like any wild animal, most stray and feral cats live where they find food and shelter.
 And just like dealing with wildlife, controlling food sources and shelter and using humane deterrents is effective in keeping stray or feral cats from being a nuisance.
 Something as simple as not feeding your pets outdoors may work, but you may have to experiment with a variety of solutions to find the combination that works best for your situation.

-Click on the link below to learn more about deterring cats in your yard:
+Click here to learn more about deterring cats in your yard.

 bottom of page